To learn a little bit more about behind the scenes at Sandy Bee Mine, we sat down for an interview with Dave the beekeeper.

 Q: How do the social, economic, environmental, technological, legal, and political environments impact your business?

-And of course, the bee population is under serious stress.
+The bee population is under serious stress.
 Bees are under a tremendous amount of environmental pressure from mites, habitat loss, pesticides/insecticides/fungicides, and more.
 Folks don’t realize how serious it is.
 We need to win this ‘war’ or we will lose ⅓ of our food supply due to a lack of pollination.

 Q: Do you see the business as part of the save the bees movement?